-The purpose of the Texas Workforce Commission's (TWC) apprenticeship training program is to stimulate and assist industries in developing and improving apprenticeship opportunities and other training programs that are designed to provide employers with the skilled workers who are needed to compete in a global economy.
+The purpose of the Texas Workforce Commission's (TWC) Apprenticeship Texas program is to stimulate and assist industries in developing and improving apprenticeship opportunities and other training programs that are designed to provide employers with the skilled workers who are needed to compete in a global economy.
 As authorized in the Texas Education Code, Chapter 133, TWC provides funding to local education agencies (LEAs) and apprenticeship committees to support a portion of the costs of job-related classroom instruction in registered apprenticeship training programs.
-LEAs and the apprenticeship committees serve as the funding link between registered apprenticeship training programs and TWC.
-To qualify for funding, apprenticeship training programs and apprentices must be registered with the US Department of Labor's (DOL) Office of Apprenticeship.
+LEAs and the apprenticeship committees serve as the funding link between registered apprenticeship training programs and apprentices must be registered with the US Department of Labor's (DOL) Office of Apprenticeship.